Mith29/Mith29/README.md

 ## 👩‍💻 About Me

-I am a Software Engineer with hands-on experience in full-stack web development using JavaScript technologies including React, Node.js, and Express.js, along with MongoDB for database management.
-I have a strong foundation in building scalable, responsive, and maintainable web applications following clean code practices and RESTful API design principles.
-Alongside development, I have gained practical exposure to DevOps tools and cloud technologies such as Azure DevOps, Docker, Jenkins, Terraform, and CI/CD pipelines, which has strengthened my understanding of modern software delivery practices.
-I am passionate about continuously learning new technologies, improving system efficiency, and contributing to real-world, production-ready applications.
-My goal is to grow as a Full Stack Engineer and contribute to building reliable and scalable software systems.
+I am a Software Engineer with hands-on experience in full-stack web development using React, Node.js, Express.js, and MongoDB.
+I focus on building scalable, responsive, and maintainable applications using clean code practices and RESTful API design.
+I also have exposure to DevOps tools and cloud technologies such as Azure DevOps, Docker, Jenkins, Terraform, and CI/CD pipelines.
+I am passionate about continuous learning and aim to grow as a Full Stack Engineer contributing to reliable and scalable software systems.
----

 ## 🛠️ Tech Stack